 By Hajime Kamoshida and Keji Mizoguchi.
-Released in Japan as “Seishun Buta Yarou wa Randoseru Girl no Yume wo Minai” by Dengeki Bunko.
+Released in Japan as “Seishun Buta Yarou wa Nightingale no Yume wo Minai” by Dengeki Bunko.
 Released in North America by Yen On.
 Translated by Andrew Cunningham.

 When I first saw the title, I wondered why we were getting two “singer” books in a row, and wondered if we’d be hitting all of Sweet Bullet.
 But no, this is not “Nightingale” as in “sang in Berkeley Square”, it’s “Nightingale” as in “Florence Nightingale”.
 I’m not sure if the author is TRYING to hit every single fetish, but it’s certainly true that, after commenting on the miniskirt Santa he met last time, he has to deal with several nursing school students this time around.
 Including, unfortunately, his old nemesis Saki.
 Fortunately, both of them have grown up to the point where they can actually tolerate each other in short bursts.
 As for the actual person who stars in this volume, we’ve seen her before as well.
 She was briefly in Sakuta’s high school in the “other universe” in Book 9, and he briefly saw her at college last book.
 And, as it turns out, she’s heavily connected to his past.